 The smart city is—at least in theory—a place where every building, object, and gadget in a city, town, or council shares information to reduce the friction of red tape.
 Even though the technology is still developing, the smart city concept presents a new vision for public service; one that shifts the focus from bureaucracies to the residents.
 By combining vast amounts of data from local authorities with the latest Internet of Things (IoT) technologies, cities can create prosperous, sustainable, and safe communities.

 Developing potential smart city opportunities is easier said than done.
 Today’s cities need to strike a balance between the myriad needs of individual and business interests in the community, while enabling service entities to efficiently carry out their responsibilities.
 They have to protect user data while being open and transparent.
 Finally, residents want the ability to access services and information using whatever method best fits their personal preferences.When attempting to leverage technology to improve the cities of Australia and New Zealand, there’s another complication specific to the region: while an urban city may benefit greatly from improvements to transit, architecture, and energy-saving

 technology, regional townships have different needs that should be addressed individually.

-While it’s true that technology stands to provide specialised benefits for ANZ’s cities based on factors like size and region, the most important principle for them to follow is that every technological tool should aim to serve the people first
+While it’s true that technology stands to provide specialized benefits for ANZ’s cities based on factors like size and region, the most important principle for them to follow is that every technological tool should aim to serve the people first and foremost.